Skip to content

 Call us today at (209) 283-2205 to discuss your case and explore your legal options.

-The abuse in juvenile detention centers is a widespread issue affecting facilities across the United States.
-Numerous reports and investigations have shed light on the shocking extent of abuse, revealing a pattern of systemic failures.
+Abuse in juvenile detention centers is a widespread issue affecting facilities across the United States.
+Numerous reports and investigations have shed light on the shocking extent of sex abuse, revealing a pattern of systemic failures.

 How Common is Sex Abuse in Juvenile Detention Facilities?